 Healthgrades.com is the leading online resource for information about both physicians and hospitals.
 More than 250 million visitors use the Healthgrades website to find physicians and hospitals that best meet their needs.
 Following visits, patients can evaluate their experience.

-Dr. Asarch and our services at Asarch Center for Dermatology and Laser and DERMAspa are listed on Healthgrades.
+Dr. Asarch and our services at Asarch Dermatology and Laser and DERMAspa are listed on Healthgrades.
 We encourage you to learn more about Dr. Asarch, our specialties and services and give your feedback by clicking HERE!

 Below are some tips from Healthgrades about utilizing their Patient Satisfaction Survey:

 Knowing a doctor’s professional qualifications is critical.
 To truly understand what a visit to that doctor might be like—from the doctor’s “bedside manner” to the friendliness of the office staff—it’s helpful to learn what others have experienced under that doctor’s care.
 Learn about how Healthgrades patient satisfaction scores can complement objective clinical information.

 1. An Industry Standard